syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Change column background color

-` GridColumn.cellStyle.backgroundColor` and ` GridColumn.headerStyle.backgroundColor` properties can be used to change the background color to the column's cells.
+` GridColumn.cellStyle.backgroundColor` and ` GridColumn.headerStyle.backgroundColor` properties can be used to change the background color for the column's cells.

 {% tabs %}
 {% highlight Dart %}